vossim/dashing-jira-burndown/README.md

 ### Option 2: `jira_burndown.rb`

-Configure the `CONFIG` block in the ruby code.
+Configure the `JIRA_CONFIG` block in the ruby code.

 ## Dashboard configuration

-Put the following in your dashingboard.erb file to show the status:
+Put the following in your dashboard.erb file to show the status:

     <li data-row="1" data-col="1" data-sizex="1" data-sizey="2">
       <div data-id="burndownProject1" data-view="JiraBurdown"></div>